Bhudev-Berwal/SmartFileOrganizer/README.md

 ## 🚀 How to Install and Run

+--tried creating exe file but the app fails to run due to undefied error although we need jdk and other setup to run this application without exe file installation

 1. Go to the [**Releases**](https://github.com/Bhudev-Berwal/SmartFileOrganizer/releases) section of this repository.
 2. Download the `SmartFileOrganizer-1.0.exe` installer from the latest release.
 3. Run the installer and follow the on-screen instructions.
 The application will be added to your Start Menu and Desktop.